vipulkrsingh/vipulkrsingh.github.io/_posts/2017-02-18-decision-making-framing.markdown

 ---
 layout: post
 title:  "Decision Making - Problem Framing"
-subtitle: "Summay of biases while taking decisions"
+subtitle: "Frame your problem statement wisely!"
 date: 2017-02-18 01:00:00
 categories: [productivity]
 ---

+Always frame your problem statement wisely!

-_` Prospect theory is a behavioral economic theory that describes the way people choose between probabilistic alternatives that involve risk, where the probabilities of outcomes are known. `_
+> Prospect theory is a behavioral economic theory that describes the  way people choose between probabilistic alternatives that involve risk, where the probabilities of outcomes are known.

 - Frame is mental model about how things work in the world
 - Framing a problem can have a big affect on the decision making.